MennaMSeif/Banker-s-Algorithm-Simulator/README.md

 This implementation of the Banker's algorithm is written in C#.The Banker's algorithm is a method used in operating systems to manage resources and prevent deadlocks by allowing processes to request and release resources in a safe and efficient way.

+## How to use?
+On the first page, locate and click on the "Start" button to initiate the program.